nf-core/viralrecon/README.md

         ./fastq_dir_to_samplesheet.py <FASTQ_DIR> samplesheet.csv
         ```

     * You can find the default keys used to specify `--genome` in the [genomes config file](https://github.com/nf-core/configs/blob/master/conf/pipeline/viralrecon/genomes.config).
+This provides default params for
+      * SARS-CoV-2 reference genomes
+      * primersets
+      * Nextclade datasets

        Where possible we are trying to collate links and settings for standard primer sets to make it easier to run the pipeline with standard keys; see [usage docs](https://nf-co.re/viralrecon/usage#illumina-primer-sets).

 ## Documentation

 The nf-core/viralrecon pipeline comes with documentation about the pipeline [usage](https://nf-co.re/viralrecon/usage), [parameters](https://nf-co.re/viralrecon/parameters) and [output](https://nf-co.re/viralrecon/output).

 ---

 **Keeping the pipeline up to date**

-___
+---

 The Pangolin and Nextclade lineage and clade definitions change regularly as new SARS-CoV-2 lineages are discovered.
 For instructions to use more recent versions of lineage analysis tools like Pangolin and Nextclade please refer to the [updating containers](https://nf-co.re/viralrecon/usage#updating-containers) section in the usage docs.